 Jesus said to His disciples that they would be seated on thrones (Mat 19-28).

-God doesn’t give His authority to just anybody, but only to those who have
+God doesn’t give His authority to just anybody, only to those who have

-been perfected through trials and tribulation.
+been perfected through hardship.
 There will be thrones upon a

 throne, depicting a hierarchy of authority.
 Although Jesus was referring to

-the Millennium, which by definition is only temporary, yet the millennial age
+the Millennium, which is only temporary, yet the millennial age

-Jesus Christ, not only in this life, but also in the one to come.
+and in the ages to come.
 This is a

-judgment on His creation for all eternity.
+judgment on His creation.
 He will create a new Adam and Eve,

-who will reproduce throughout all eternity, and there will be no sin and no
+who will reproduce throughout all eternity, and there will be no sin or

-them by the authority of Christ, who is under authority of the Father, so
+them by the authority of Christ, who is under authority of the Father.
+See also: New heavens and a new earth (God will create another race of man and put us in

 (116b) Thy kingdom come